johann-solo/oliveandmango.github.io/_posts/blog/2016-11-04-grilled-pineapple.md

 I sit here and I have to say it feels very weird.
 Feels like an unfamiliar Starbucks because it's new, but also feels as though when I walk out of it I will be somewhere in Scarborough, Ontario.
 Its a bit trippy!
 But all the same I'm happy to be at this one because when I walk out the door I will be welcomed by a warm breeze.
 Speaking of trippy, holy 'tripsters' (definition: Trini-hipsters) at this Starbucks.
 Note to self &mdash; dress better when you go to Starbucks Movietowne.
 <br>

+{% include image.html
+            img="/img/NOV2016/grilled_pinapple.jpg"
+            title="Grilled Pineapple and Shrimp"
+            caption="Make the most of your precious pineapple and pair it with local shrimp" %}

 I digress completely though.
 Now down to business.
 These beautiful and succulent grilled shrimp and pineapple skewers.I asked all my beloved IG followers last week or the week before (tired brain problems) what I should do with a huge delicious pineapple I got from the market.
 I got some amazing responses that I actually can't wait to try.
 If you didn't see it here are some that were mentioned:

 * grilled with cinnamon and sugar